solidjs/solid-docs/CONTRIBUTING.md

 ### Writing a PR
 > Need help making a PR? [﻿Join us on Discord](http://discord.com/invite/solidjs), we'll be more than happy to help you out!

 Contributions to the documentation site are made by editing the docs repository.
 You can do this directly on GitHub.com or by creating a copy of the repository locally, making your changes there, and contributing back to our repository.

 #### Examples of helpful PRs
 - PRs addressing an existing fix
-- unsolicited PRs addressing typos, broken links, and other minor problems
+- Unsolicited PRs addressing typos, broken links, and other minor problems

 ### Edit this page via GitHub
-Every page on [﻿docs.solidjs.com ](https://docs.solidjs.com/)﻿has an **Edit this page** link at the bottom.
+Every page on [﻿docs.solidjs.com](https://docs.solidjs.com/)﻿ has an **Edit this page** link at the bottom.
 You can click on that button to edit the source code for that page in **GitHub**.

 After you make your changes, click **Commit changes**.
 This will automatically create a [﻿fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks)﻿ of the docs in your GitHub account with the changes.

 Once you have committed your edits within your fork, follow the prompts to create a **pull request** and submit your changes for review.